Fiat bets on electric '500' as it moves on from Renault

-TURIN, Italy (Reuters) - Fiat Chrysler (FCHA.MI) plans to invest 700 million euros ($788 million) in an electric makeover of its iconic Fiat 500, a top executive said on Thursday, as the automaker seeks to move on from its failed bid to merge with France’s Renault (RENA.PA).
+TURIN, Italy (Reuters) - Fiat Chrysler (FCA) plans to invest 700 million euros ($788 million) in an electric makeover of its iconic Fiat 500, a top executive said on Thursday, as the automaker seeks to move on from its failed bid to merge with France’s Renault (RENA.PA).

-FCA’s chief operating officer for Europe, Middle East and Africa, Pietro Gorlier, announced the investment - the Italian-American company’s biggest single bet on an electric vehicle - at its Mirafiori plan in Turin, northern Italy.
+FCA (FCHA.MI) chief operating officer for Europe, Middle East and Africa, Pietro Gorlier, announced the investment - the Italian-American company’s biggest single bet on an electric vehicle - at its Mirafiori plant in Turin, northern Italy.

 “The plan is confirmed,” Gorlier told reporters, when asked if FCA’s investment in electric vehicle technology would remain unchanged after its $35 billion plan to merge with Renault, an electric car pioneer, collapsed last month.

-He said FCA would invest the 700 million euros to build a new production line at Mirafiori to turn out 80,000 of the new 500 BEV, its first battery electric vehicle to be marketed in Europe after a smaller, initial foray in the United States.
+He said FCA would invest the 700 million euros to build a new production line at Mirafiori to turn out 80,000 of the new 500 BEV, its first battery electric vehicle to be marketed in Europe.

+An initial version of the electric 500 has been produced in the United States to comply with local authorities’ push on zero-emission cars.
+But in 2014 former CEO Sergio Marchionne asked customers not to buy the car as FCA was losing money on it, and said he hoped to sell the smallest number possible.

-Production will start in the second quarter of 2020, with capacity to be expanded later, Gorlier said.
+Production of the newly-engineered 500 BEV will start in the second quarter of 2020, with a potential to expand capacity later, Gorlier said.

 The 500 compact car is one of the group’s most famous models, launched by then Fiat in the late 1950s and quickly becoming a symbol of Italian urban design.